-Using the bladeless laser, our cataract surgeons gently remove your cloudy lens through a circular incision and an intraocular lens is then carefully implanted to restore your vision.
-The laser emulsifies the cataract for easier removal and allows our ophthalmologists to use a lower level of ultrasound energy to remove the cataract, which reduces the risk of thermal injury to tissues inside the eye.
+Using the bladeless laser, our cataract surgeon gently removes your cloudy lens through a circular incision and an intraocular lens is then carefully implanted to restore your vision.
+The laser emulsifies the cataract for easier removal and allows our ophthalmologist to use a lower level of ultrasound energy to remove the cataract, which reduces the risk of thermal injury to tissues inside the eye.

 Computer-assisted laser cataract surgery also enables the surgeon to more accurately place the intraocular lens implant, which improves visual outcomes.

 Cataract surgery is quick and effective and offers a rapid recovery time.
 In most cases, patients are able to return to work and their normal activities the next day.
-Our cataract surgeons perform laser-assisted cataract surgery at a fully licensed ambulatory surgical center that is located in Creve Coeur.
+Our cataract surgeon performs laser-assisted cataract surgery at a fully licensed ambulatory surgical center that is located in Creve Coeur.
 An additional fully licensed and nationally accredited ambulatory surgery center is located in Washington.

 To find out if you’re a candidate for this revolutionary procedure, make an appointment with one of our cataract surgeons in Washington or Creve Coeur, Missouri.